-As one who detests polyester airline blankets, finds those supplied on trains too small, and is always looking for a way to personalize the beige ghastliness of a hotel room (and inspired by a simple split shawl I found in Ireland a year ago), I began to look again at the possibilities offered by the outermost layer.
-Though I am fond of a traditional coat with deep pockets in which to bury my hands, I dreamed of something a little more versatile that could be opened out and re-shaped with a few buttons in order to become a useful blanket, as well as having a few hidden pockets in which passports, notebooks and talismans could be held safely (especially when having to send the garment through countless x-ray machines).
-I also wanted something I could stitch into while having to wait in line for border crossings, or sitting in the plane waiting for take-off—something that was part of my clothing and didn’t have to be carried separately.
+As one who detests polyester airline blankets, finds those supplied on trains too small, and is always looking for a way to personalise the beige ghastliness of a hotel room, I began to look again at the possibilities offered by the outermost layer.
+Though I am fond of a traditional coat with deep pockets in which to bury my hands, I dreamed of something a little more versatile that could be used as a shawl as well as a blanket, with pockets in which passports, notebooks, and talismans could be held safely (especially when having to send the garment through countless x-ray machines).
+I also wanted something I could continue to stitch into while having to wait in line for border crossings, or sitting in the plane waiting for take-off, something that was part of my clothing and didn’t have to be carried separately.
 Too many small journeycloths have inadvertently gone on independent wanderings of their own, never to be seen again.

 Join me for two glorious weeks at Maiwa East, where we will begin by making a soft silk mieux mieux and dyeing it with leaves gathered from the abundant street trees surrounding the studio.
-Then we will begin to build a wayfinder’s comforter—a soft, layered garment embellished with stitch, leafprints, detachable sleeves, fasteners, and pockets of all kinds.
-We will harvest pieces from pre-loved garments to create a place to sew found buttons and beads as well as to save the most exquisite of your travelling dye samples.
+Then we will begin to build a wayfinder’s comforter: a soft, layered shawl constructed from a fortnight’s worth of bundled fragments…embellished with stitching and with pockets of all kinds.
+We may harvest pieces from pre-loved garments and include favourite pieces harvested from your collection of travelling dye samples.
 It will be a garment inspired by the ralli quilts of India, the shibusa philosophy of Japan, the thriftiness of my Latvian ancestors, and the countless experiences we have all gathered on the long and winding road.

 About India Flint